A Survey on Visual Transformer: Introduction

 The rest of the paper is organized as follows.
 Section 2 discusses the formulation of the standard transformer and the self-attention mechanism.
-In Section 3, we describe the methods of transformer in NLP, as the research experience may be beneficial for vision tasks.
-Section 4 is the main part of the paper, in which we summarize the visual transformer models on backbone, high/mid-level vision, low-level vision, and video tasks.
-We also briefly describe the self-attention mechanism for CV and efficient transformer methods, as they are closely related to our main topic.
+Section 4 is the main part of the paper, in which we summarize the vision transformer models on backbone, high/mid-level vision, low-level vision, and video tasks.
+We also briefly describe efficient transformer methods, as they are closely related to our main topic.
 In the final section, we give our conclusion and discuss several research directions and challenges.
+Due to the page limit, we describe the methods of transformer in NLP in the supplemental material, as the research experience may be beneficial for vision tasks.
+In the supplemental material, we also review the self-attention mechanism for CV as the supplementary of vision transformer models.
+In this survey, we mainly include the representative works (early, pioneering, novel, or inspiring works) since there are many preprinted works on arXiv and we cannot include them all in limited pages.